cdhop/s4mh/README.md

 The malware list file is a collection of JSON objects.
 Each JSON object has a SHA256 hash value, and the name of the Malware (if known).

-It is possible to create your own malware list file (or add entries to the one provided) to scan more/different malware.
+It is possible to create your own malware list file (or add entries to the one provided) to scan for more/different malware.

+## Usage
+    $ s4mh /path/to/scan <optional malware list file path>